geojeff/sproutcore-examples/apps/flot_oil_spills/README.md

 ToDos
 -----

+* The sc_require in main_page.js is not getting Flot included properly (this app has its own flot view, and does not use the view in flot-integration).
+  Errors show with sc-server and sc-build, but Flot still works.
+Something wrong on the require though.

 * A debugging console.error() message in the code to fix the x for rightmost points, showed that there are two calls to render for each mouseover triggering a tooltip.
 Furthermore, the message also showed that on one call the plotOffset is 61 and the second time 101, which is odd, indeed.